-- Exam board: Edexcel - Specification codes: 1SCO/1BIO,1CHO, 1PHO.
+- Exam board: Edexcel - Specification codes: 1SC0/1BI0,1CH0, 1PH0.

 There are two routes available.
 The separate Science route leads to three GCSEs in the individual Science disciplines of Biology, Chemistry and Physics.
-Each subject can be taken at either the higher or foundation tier.
-The combined Science route leads as two GCSEs which comprise all three disciplines and can also be taken at either the higher or foundation tier; however, all three subjects must be taken at the same tier.
+Each subject can be taken at the higher tier.
+The combined Science route leads as two GCSEs which comprise all three disciplines and can be taken at either the higher or foundation tier; however, all three subjects must be taken at the same tier.